 Daniel joined the University of Birmingham in 2013 as a Birmingham Fellow.
-His research is focused on investigating how plants use targeted protein degradation as a mechanism for sensing and responding to a wide range of developmental and environmental signals, and how this coordinates growth, development and stress response.
+His research centres on investigating how plants sense and respond to their environment, with a particular focus on the role that targeted protein degradation plays during plant growth, development and stress response.

 2004 - BSc Biological Sciences (Genetics), University of Birmingham